scriptituk/xfade-easing/README.md

      `tar -xJf ffmpeg-x.x.x.tar.xz` or use `xz`/`gunzip`/etc.
 1. `cd ffmpeg` and patch libavfilter/vf_xfade.c:
    - download [vf_xfade.patch](src/vf_xfade.patch) and run `git apply vf_xfade.patch`
-   - or download [vf_xfade.c](src/vf_xfade.c) and if necessary patch manually, see [vf_xfade diff](https://htmlpreview.github.io/?https://github.com/scriptituk/xfade-easing/blob/main/src/vf_xfade-diff.html) – only 7 small changes
+   - or download [vf_xfade.c](src/vf_xfade.c) and if necessary patch manually, see [vf_xfade diff](https://htmlpreview.github.io/?https://github.com/scriptituk/xfade-easing/blob/main/src/vf_xfade-diff.html) – only 9 small changes
 1. download [xfade-easing.h](src/xfade-easing.h) to libavfilter/
 1. run `./configure` with any `--prefix` and other options (drawtext requires `--enable-libfreetype` `--enable-libharfbuzz` `--enable-libfontconfig`);
    to replicate an existing configuration run `ffmpeg -hide_banner -buildconf`
 1. run `make`, it takes a while
+the C99 code mixes declarations and statements so may produce profuse compiler warnings
 the fix for `ld: warning: text-based stub file are out of sync` warnings [is here](https://stackoverflow.com/questions/51314888/ld-warning-text-based-stub-file-are-out-of-sync-falling-back-to-library-file)
 1. if required run `make install` or use ffmpeg in the root source directory
-1. test using `ffmpeg -hide_banner --help filter=xfade`: there should be an `easing` option under `xfade AVOptions`
+1. test using `ffmpeg -hide_banner --help filter=xfade`: there should be `easing` and `reverse` options under `xfade AVOptions`

 For simplicity, xfade-easing is implemented as static functions in the header file [xfade-easing.h](src/xfade-easing.h) and included into vf_xfade.c at an optimal place.
 As those functions have no external linkage and completely implement an interface that is only visible to the vf_xfade.c compilation unit, this approach is justified IMO, even if unusual, and obviates changing the Makefile.
 Implementation within header files is not uncommon.